webashraf/cook-storia-culinary-frontend/README.md

    npm install
    ```

-4. Set up the environment variables in a `.env` file:
+4. Set up the environment variables in a `.env.local` file:

    ```bash
    # Provided all required environment variables